mxaba/airbnb_clone_project/README.md

 # Platforms

-# To-List:
+# To-Do-List:
 * Pick DB technology (research needed)
 * Work out how to use GitHub for group projects
-* Express play-around (as a technology alternative to Sinatra)
+* Express play-around
 * Rating part on the client side
 * Adding the fetures we promised to the client